 Since the addressing is indirect through channels, the processes do not need to know about one typically consist of a set of input and output channels and a body.
-Once a CSP process is startec from a thread pool and starts processing its body, pausing only when reading from a channel or v Some implementations (e.g. GoLang) can also detach the thread from the CSP process when blo
+Once a CSP process is started from a thread pool and starts processing its body, pausing only when reading from a channel or some implementations (e.g. GoLang) can also detach the thread from the CSP process when blooms of the control of the contro